+What’s the difference between the direct and indirect method of cash flow forecasting?
 You may already know that your cash flow forecast tells you what your future bank balance will be and helps you to find out if your business will have the right amount of money at the right time.
 But did you know that there are two ways to calculate a cash flow forecast?
 And that each could provide you with different figures?
-These are called the direct and indirect methods.
+These are called the direct and indirect method of cash flow forecasting.

 The direct and indirect methods of cash flow forecasting affect the ‘cash from operating activities’ section of cash flows and not ‘cash from investing activities’ or ‘cash from financing activities’ sections.

 This blog will help you understand which method of cash flow forecasting to use to ensure you have the right information at the right time.